|

 - 2. If a Companion of the Order does not attend meetings or respond to

-the Companion from voting status, and notify the Crown and the Companions
+remove the Companion from voting status, and notify the Crown and the

-Order every six months, payable the day after Crown Tournament, in order
+the Order every six months, payable the day after Crown Tournament, in

-to help defray the expenses of the Order.
-Failure to pay said dues may
+order to help defray the expenses of the Order.
+Failure to pay said

-minimum levels of activity that are required of entrants in Crown Tournaments
+same minimum levels of activity that are required of entrants in Crown

 - - a.
 Current membership in the Society.